 Altogether, there seem to be at least six Vermeer paintings that still remain hidden or are forever lost.
 Additionally, two more works were described so vaguely that no one today can pinpoint their attribution with certainty.

-Ten of Vermeer’s surviving paintings have not been accounted for using contemporary 17th- early 18th-century documentation.
+Ten of Vermeer's surviving paintings have not been accounted for using contemporary seventeenth- early eighteenth-century documentation.
 Nonetheless, scholars believe they have garnered sufficient evidence to support credible attributions for them.
 These paintings are: Diana and Her Companions, Christ in the House of Mary and Martha, The Procuress, The Glass of Wine, The Concert, The Love Letter, The Geographer, The Astronomer, and the Woman with a Water Pitcher.
 In 1712, there was another Amsterdam auction for the estate of Pieter van der Lip, with a painting in it described as "A woman reading in a room, by vander Meer of Delft."
 This surely referred either to the Woman in Blue or the Girl Reading a Letter at an Open Window, though it is not clear which one.
 But the listing would account for one of them.
 Finally, in 1703, at the estate of the Amersfoot paper merchant, Paulus Gijsbertsz, another painting was listed, "A piece by Van der Meer, being a lady in her room."
-However, this work fits the description of at least twelve preserved Vermeer’s, many of which were mentioned in earlier documents.
-This is not a candidate for the missing in Vermeer’s inventory.
+However, this work fits the description of at least twelve preserved Vermeer's, many of which were mentioned in earlier documents.
+This is not a candidate for the missing in Vermeer's inventory.